edgeimpulse/expert-projects/hospital-bed-occupancy-detection.md

 #include <Arduino_APDS9960.h> //Click here to get the library: http://librarymanager/All#Arduino_APDS9960
 ```

 You need to click on each of the library links and install them before you can compile the program and upload.
-Once you have done this upload the script, open up serial monitor and you will see the output from the program.
+Once you have done this, upload the script to the board, open up Serial Monitor, and you will see the output from the program.

 ![Classifications](.gitbook/assets/hospital-bed-occupancy-detection/18-Arduino-IDE-classifications.jpg "Classifications")